NUMBER 7

 Debate on time allocation motion[ix]

-When there is no agreement between the government and the recognized parties to allocate time on an item, time allocation cannot be implemented on that item until the Senate adopts the time allocation motion.
+When there is no agreement between the government and the recognized parties and recognized parliamentary groups to allocate time on an item, time allocation cannot be implemented on that item until the Senate adopts the time allocation motion.
 The motion is debated under Government Business, and debate cannot be adjourned.
 The motion cannot be amended, nor may any other motion be proposed except that a senator be now heard.
 Time for debate on the motion is limited to a maximum of two and one-half hours, after which the Speaker must put the motion to a vote.
 If a standing vote is requested, it cannot be deferred, and the bells will ring for a maximum of one hour.
 During the debate on the motion to allocate time, a senator may only speak once and for a maximum of 10 minutes.
-However, the Leader of the Government and the Leader of the Opposition may each speak for a maximum of 30 minutes, and the leader or facilitator of any other recognized party or recognized parliamentary group may speak for a maximum of 15 minutes.
+However, the Leader or Representative of the Government, the Leader of the Opposition, and the leader or facilitator of any other recognized party or recognized parliamentary group may each speak for up to 20 minutes.
 If the time allocation motion is adopted, its terms will govern debate the next time the item subject to time allocation is called.

 Debate and vote on item under time allocation[x]